-- [9] The Code of Conduct imposes a positive duty on Councillors to conduct themselves in a way that enhances the reputation of Council and the Town.
-It also requires individual members to avoid confrontation and imparts a duty on Council as a whole to protect the image of the corporation. - [10] When Councillor Cybolsky made the comments about Mr. Eaton and Mr. Hardy on social media and about Mr. Eaton in a newspaper, he was not working collectively with Council.
+- [18] The Code of Conduct imposes a positive duty on Councillors to conduct themselves in a way that enhances the reputation of Council and the Town.
+It also requires individual members to avoid confrontation and imparts a duty on Council as a whole to protect the image of the corporation. - [19] When Councillor Cockburn made the comments about Mr. Eaton in an email exchange and on social media in response to Councillor Cybolsky's post [where both Mr. Eaton and Mr. Hardy were named], he was not working collectively with Council.
 He was acting as an individual member of Council.
 He had a duty to take the higher ground and not get into the mud with Mr. Eaton and Mr. Hardy.
-This was inappropriate. - [11] In both the social media post and the newspaper article written by Councillor Cybolsky, his comments were factual and do not rise to the level necessary to be considered a contravention of section 7 of the Code of Conduct. - [12] This finding of misconduct should not be seen in any way to exonerate either Mr. Eaton or Mr. Hardy in their own conduct.
+This was inappropriate. - [20] We find that while Councillor Cockburn exchanged email with Mr. Eaton and responded to a social media article written by Councillor Cybolsky, his comments were factual and do not rise to the level necessary to be considered a contravention of section 7 of the Code of Conduct. - [21] We find that the actions of Councillor Cockburn in defending Ms. Belheumer by responding to Mr. Eaton's email and then rebutting Mr. Eaton's response violated section 1 of the Code of Conduct by failing to maintain a higher standard of conduct.

+[22] This finding of misconduct should not be seen in any way to exonerate either Mr. Eaton or Mr. Hardy in their own conduct.
 What Councillor Cybolsky and Councillor Cockburn said was accurate in that the conduct of Mr. Eaton and Mr. Hardy bordered on harassment of staff and did inappropriately monopolize their time.
 The issue is that as Councillors, they had a duty to behave better than Mr. Eaton and/or Mr. Hardy and work collectively with Council to address these issues.
 Put differently, the response, if any, ought to have been made by Council as a whole if, as a group, they decided the communication merited any response.